nathansb2022/SuspiciousWordDocuments/README.md

 # Description
 Things aren't always what they seem when it comes to links.
 One document contains several links to different things on the web.
 The other looks like another plain document.
 The RealJuicyWebLinks.docx file has a link that executes a PowerShell Command contained in wordfornotes.docx.
 Scenario: The wordfornotes commands are a way to establish persistence by grabbing the contents of a file from a hosted webserver and it's deposited in the user's Startup folder as .cmd.
-The .cmd example below is made to parse a file that could contain a reverse shell.
+The .cmd example below is made to parse a file that could contain malicious code to be ran at startup.
 A shutdown /l command is the last step to execute the .cmd file upon login from the user.

 # Remember
 wordfornotes.docx is saved in white font.